Migrating from Docusaurus

 node scripts/migrate-docusaurus.js ../my-docusaurus-siteWhat the script does

-The migration runs in four phases.
+The migration runs in five phases.

 Phase 0: Custom component scan